-Check whether your drone type which is to be imported to the country is in the approved list.
-(Approved Drone Type List)
+Check whether your drone type is on the approved list to be imported to the country.

-If the type is not in the approved type list, you need to apply for type approval from CAASL using the following application CAA/AU/019.
+If the type is not in the approved type list, you must apply for type approval from CAASL using the following application CAA/AU/019.

 Step 2 (Obtaining Security Clearance from the Ministry of Defence)